 The independent evaluator will provide objective evaluations of all players to the coaches and each age level’s two age level directors.
 The age specific coaches will pick the teams.
 However, the age level directors, who are by proxy acting for the full Board of Directors, must approve each team roster.
 Age level directors have final roster approval authority.
 If there is an issue that the age level directors and coaches cannot resolve, it will be taken to the full Board for a decision.

-Due to various considerations, RAHA will hold evaluatons and tryouts in the spring for Mites, Squirts, Peewees, and Bantams.
-The tryout/evaluation format will be a combination of skills, small area games and scrimmages across multple sessions.
+Due to various considerations, RAHA holds evaluatons and tryouts in the spring for Mites, Squirts, Peewees, and Bantams.
+The tryout/evaluation format is a combination of skills, small area games and scrimmages across multple sessions.